Call for Abstracts 2025

 • Thematic area in which it will be presented.

-• Presentation modality.
+• Presentation format.

 1. Poster (P)